TuinboonDev/AntiMinefortCosmetics/README.md

 # Disclaimer

-Using this software may violate Minefort's <a href="https://minefort.com/terms-of-service">Terms of service</a>.
+The use of this plugin may potentially conflict with the <a href="https://minefort.com/terms-of-service">Terms of Service of Minefort</a>.
+We are not responsible for any violations of third-party platform terms resulting from your use of this software.
+By using the software, you agree to assume full responsibility and any associated consequences.